SmartlyDressedGames/Unturned-Docs/README.md

 ### Styleguide

 Most documentation files are formatted similarly.
+Some important notes:

+- When asset properties are listed, they should generally follow a `**Name** *data type*: Description` format.
+Depending on the data type, it may be hyperlinked instead of italicized, or may also include required values if there is one.

+- Content block directives can be used to add notes, warnings, tips, and other admonitions.

 Building the Docs
 -----------------